What is Hepatic Encephalopathy?

 - Complete unresponsiveness (hepatic coma)

-If you have chronic liver disease, such as cirrhosis, and are experiencing any of these symptoms, talk to your doctor about the possibility of HE.
-Early diagnosis and treatment are key to help manage the disease state.
+If you have chronic liver disease, such as cirrhosis, and are experiencing any of these symptoms, talk to your healthcare provider about the possibility of HE.
+Early diagnosis and treatment are key to helping manage the disease state.

 After someone starts to show HE symptoms or has an overt hepatic encephalopathy episode, they are at risk of having more overt episodes in the future.
 Hospitalizations may occur as a result of overt HE.

-Use our symptom tracker to track your symptoms at home and talk to your doctor about your symptom progression.
+Use our symptom tracker to track your symptoms at home and talk to your healthcare provider about your symptom progression.

 Managing Hepatic Encephalopathy

-It will take teamwork among you, your loved ones, and your doctors to help manage HE.
+It will take teamwork among you, your loved ones, and your healthcare provider(s) to help manage HE.

-Going to your doctor appointments is important for managing HE because the doctor can confirm if your management plan is working, and shift plans as needed.
-Be honest with your doctors about your symptoms or challenges you may be facing.
+Scheduling regular appointments with your healthcare provider is important for managing HE.
+Your HCP can confirm if your management plan is working and shift plans as needed.
+Be honest with your healthcare provider(s) about your symptoms or any challenges you may be facing.

 Managing Hepatic Encephalopathy

-It will take teamwork among you, your loved ones, and your doctors to help manage HE.
+It will take teamwork among you, your loved ones, and your healthcare provider(s) to help manage HE.

-Going to your doctor appointments is important for managing HE because the doctor can confirm if your management plan is working, and shift plans as needed.
-Be honest with your doctors about your symptoms or challenges you may be facing.
+Scheduling regular appointments with your healthcare provider is important for managing HE.
+Your HCP can confirm if your management plan is working and shift plans as needed.
+Be honest with your healthcare provider(s) about your symptoms or any challenges you may be facing.

 While each patient’s journey with HE is different, remember that you are not alone in your diagnosis.
 There are other patients going through a similar experience.